 Rejected: You do not meet the requirements for admission hence the application will be rejected/declined.

 The Primary Years Programme at ISLK ranges from the age of 3 to 11 years old.
 Children age 3-4 years old belong to the Early Years Programme (EYP).
 From 5 years old and onwards (PYP1) a more formal school set up begins.
 However, the official school start, according to the Swedish Education Act, is the autumn term (August) the year a child turns 6 years old (PYP2).
 Starting from 2017, parents will need to re-apply for a child to transfer from PYP 1 to PYP 2.
 Students who still fit the criteria will normally transfer without a problem.
 However, if a child's situation has changed a transfer to a different school might be necessary.

 Mobile: (+46) 734 485 829

-A Notification of Leaving needs to be hand out in the reception.
-The document will be shared with Mentor / Coordinator and Rector.
-The school grades will be shared with Parents if requested, or the new school, also if requested.
+The form Leaving ISLK needs to be handed in at the reception.
+The document will be shared with the student's mentor, coordinator and the school principal.
+The school grades will be shared with parents if requested, or the new school, also if requested.

-If your child is as well enrolled in Mother Tongue, you will need to inform to the reception and fill out the form Notification of leaving Mother Tongue.
-Hand out the document to the reception in order to inform the Mother Tongue Centrum.
+If your child is enrolled in Mother tongue lessons you will need to inform the reception and fill out the form Leaving Mother Tongue.